Ninja-Squad/ninja-squad.github.com/_posts/2015-01-27-5-tricks-about-directives-and-tests.md

     });
 {% endraw %}

 That is more and more useful as your logic grows and becomes more complex.
+The controller you're gonna write looks exactly like a regular controller, but here the injected scope will be the directive's scope.
+Take a look:

+{% raw %}
+    angular.module('myProject.controllers').controller('GravatarDirectiveController', function($scope) {
+      if ($scope.size === 'lg') {
+        $scope.sizePx = '40';
+      } else {
+        $scope.sizePx = '20';
+      }
+    });
+{% endraw %}

 # 3. Externalize your template

-As for the logic, as soon as a template is more than one line long, let's put it in a dedicated file:
+As for the logic,  if the HTML becomes large, it could be a good idea to externalize it in a HTML file:

     angular.module('myProject.directives').directive('gravatar', function() {
       return {